Documents must have the name, phone number, and address of the person the original document will be returned to.

-All deeds and deeds of trust must have the name of the person or law firm who drafted the document on the front page of the document, and all conveyances of land must have the tax ID number and grantee address on the front page.
-The tax ID number can be obtained from the land records department of the county tax office, telephone 910-798-7300.
-See fee schedule page for recording fees and excise tax information.
+All deeds and deeds of trust must have the name of the person or law firm who drafted the document on the front page of the document.
+All conveyances of land must have the tax ID number and grantee address on the front page.
+The tax ID number can be obtained from the Land Records section of the New Hanover County Tax Department.
+Please call the Tax Department at 910-798-7300 for tax ID numbers.
+Check the fee schedule page for recording fees and excise tax information.

-All instruments presented for registration on paper shall meet all of the following requirements:
+All instruments presented for registration on paper must meet all of the following requirements:

 The following are exempt from the above requirements:

-To request copies or documents to be returned through the mail you must send us a pre-addressed stamped envelope.
-Please note that we also do not issue refunds.
+To request copies or documents to be returned by mail you must send the Register of Deeds a pre-addressed stamped envelope.
+Please note that the Register of Deeds office does not issue refunds.